folio-org/folio-org.github.io/tutorials/folio-vm/overview.md

 To instead use the "folio/snapshot" VM, which has the full set of FOLIO apps, will require even more resources.
 </p>
 <p>
-Note: The built Vagrant boxes arre outdated.
+Note: The built Vagrant boxes are outdated.
 Refer to the "FOLIO Vagrant retirement plan" at ticket <a href="https://folio-org.atlassian.net/browse/FOLIO-4144">FOLIO-4144</a>.
 </p>
 </div>